mister-ben/brightcove-chapter-cues/README.md

 # brightcove-chapter-cues

-Plugin for the Brightcove Player to create a chapters track from cue points set in Video Cloud.
-The chapters button will then be displayed.
+This is a plugin for the Brightcove Player that allows you to set up chapters using the cue point editor in Video Cloud's Media Module instead of uplaoding a vtt file.
+The chapters button will displayed whenever there are chapters present.

 <img width="241" alt="chapters" src="https://user-images.githubusercontent.com/1676039/171051272-286974de-a024-482d-b503-00f50aa01db1.png">